gatling/gatling/src/docs/content/reference/current/core/scenario/index.md

 ---
 title: "Scenario"
-description: "Learn all about the DSL specific to scenarios"
+description: "Learn about the DSL specific to scenarios"
-lead: "Learn how to execute requests, pause, loops, conditions, throttling and protocols"
+lead: "Learn how to execute requests, pauses, loops and conditions"
 date: 2021-04-20T18:30:56+02:00
 lastmod: 2021-04-20T18:30:56+02:00
 weight: 003040